BLCM/BLCMods/Borderlands 2 mods/Apocalyptech/Aegrus Not-So-Rare Monsters/README.md

 [I Like My Monsters Rare](http://borderlands.wikia.com/wiki/I_Like_My_Monsters_Rare) mission without having to do any extra farming.

-There are two options (presumably mutually-exclusive, but that doesn't seem to work yet) when loaded into FilterTool:
+There are two mutually-exclusive options when loaded into FilterTool:

 1. Normalize spawn rates so that they're about as common as other creature types (slightly less for Drifters, since there's no